StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 * The **Component details** tab lists all problems that involve the selected component.
 * The **Direct relation details** tab lists all problems that involve the selected direct relation, its source component or its target component.

-Problems are listed by the timestamp of the health state change for the root cause component - you will find the oldest problem in the view at the bottom of the list.
+StackState lists problems according to the timestamp of the health state change that caused the root cause component to report an unhealthy state - you will find the oldest problem in the view at the bottom of the list.
 Select a problem to open [detailed information about the problem ](problem_investigation.md#detailed-information-about-a-problem) in the right panel details tab - **Problem details**.

 ![View summary](/.gitbook/assets/v51_view_details_problems.png)

 ## Detailed information about a problem

 Select a problem to display detailed information about it in the right panel details tab - **Problem details**.
-This gathers together all the information you need to get started investigating a problem in your landscape.
-All unhealthy components in the problem \(the root cause and contributing causes\) are listed here.
-Events that may have triggered the unhealthy state changes in the problem are listed in the section [Probable Causes](problem_investigation.md#probable-causes).
+This gathers together all the information you need to get started investigating a problem in your landscape and lists all unhealthy components in the problem \(the root cause and contributing causes\).
+The section [Probable Causes](problem_investigation.md#probable-causes) lists events that may have triggered the unhealthy state changes in the problem.

 Click the **INVESTIGATE IN SUBVIEW** button to open all components in a problem in a dedicated, temporary [problem subview](problem_investigation.md#problem-subview).